7 Days Street Photography Workshop in Ho Chi Minh (Saigon) Vietnam. FEB 3-9, 2024

 It’s an exciting time to be in the city, as you can experience daily life in Vietnam at its best.
 Our aim will be to capture the essence of Tet celebrations, as well as the lively spirit of this busy and bustling city.

 From the lively flower markets to the colorful parades and traditional rituals, you will witness firsthand Vietnam’s unique traditions and customs during this festive season.

 Whether you are an experienced photographer or a beginner, the workshop is tailored to meet your individual needs and goals, with personalized feedback and support to help you take your skills to the next level.

 Join us for an exciting street photography workshop in Vietnam during Tet, the country’s most vibrant and colorful festival!

 |Group Size||5 Participants|

-- There is no limitation on the gear you want to work with but Gil encourages using short focal length, something in the range between 24 to 70mm, even better to get used working with prime lenses, a 28mm, 35mm or 50mm in full frame terms (that would be around 18mm, 23mm and 35mm in APS-C terms).
-There are many benefits to work in that way, but mostly it will give your photograph a feeling like you are a participant in the story, not merely an observer and will teach you to get close to your subjects.
+- There is no limitation on the gear you want to work with but Gil encourages using short focal lengths, something in the range between 24 to 70mm, even better to get used working with prime lenses, a 28mm, 35mm, or 50mm in full frame terms (that would be around 18mm, 23mm and 35mm in APS-C terms).
+There are many benefits to work in that way, but mostly it will give your photographer a feeling like you are a participant in the story, not merely an observer, and will teach you to get close to your subjects.

 This is an Independent photographer style workshop.
 You are encouraged to make decisions and be independent.
 Apart from photography you will learn how to plan a trip to such locations by yourself.